Bulgaria–United States relations: Bulgaria and America during the Kosovo crisis

 During the Kosovo crisis in 1999, when NATO launched air strikes against Yugoslavia, the center-right government in Bulgaria took the side of NATO.
 During the aerial bombardment, four NATO missiles accidentally landed in Bulgaria.
 On April 29, 1999, a NATO anti-radar missile missed its target in Yugoslavia and hit a house in Gorna Banja, a suburb of Sofia, thirty miles away.
 The pro-western cabinet favored opening Bulgaria's airspace to NATO, while the Socialist opposition resisted and organized protest marches.
 In a poll, 70% were against the war and this number increased to over 80% by the end of the conflict.
 The BBC reported on May 1, 1999 that "the Bulgarian public is divided between a desire to join NATO and the European Union and sympathy for fellow Slavs and Christian Orthodox Serbs."

-Bulgarian Foreign Minister Nadezhda Mihailova told a NATO conference that it was impossible to be neutral over Kosovo; she said one was either in favor or against the Yugoslav policy of intolerance.
+Bulgarian foreign minister Nadezhda Mihailova told a NATO conference that it was impossible to be neutral over Kosovo; she said one was either in favor or against the Yugoslav policy of intolerance.
 She also repeated Bulgaria's policy that Balkan borders should remain unchanged.
 She stated, "we want no more Balkanization of the Balkans."

 While the Bulgarian government supported NATO, it refused to take large numbers of Kosovo refugees.
 According to the UNHCR, about 2500 Kosovars crossed into Bulgaria.
-Much larger numbers entered Macedonia and Albania.
+Much larger numbers entered North Macedonia and Albania.

-Pro-NATO and European sentiment prevailed.
+The government followed a strongly pro-NATO position despite the overwhelming opposition to the war in Bulgaria.
 The Bulgarian Government also began to process of applying for NATO membership, and membership in the European Union, with the support of the United States.